10 Fundamental Tips to Improve Your Landscape Photography

 Leading lines can be created by colour, contrast, or light, not just a literal line.
 Leading lines, including S and Z, must be dominant enough to be noticed.

-7 Adapt to The Weather
+Adapt to The Weather

+Naturally, the weather is a significant consideration in landscape photography.
 A photographer has no control over the weather (to the best of my knowledge).

-However, to some degree, weather can be predicted, and one only needs to wait for the right opportunity to capture that special landscape photo moment.
+However, weather can be predicted to some degree, and one only needs to wait for the right opportunity to capture that special landscape photo moment.

 alt="unusual weather provides opportunity for dramatic landscape like this beach"